 Through the department’s Early Warning System, your advisor is notified by AeroAstro Student Services if you’re having trouble in a subject.
 The advisor will reach out to you, offering guidance and support.
 In such cases, you are expected to access AeroAstro and Institute resources, such as MIT Student Support Services, to help balance life and to improve academically.
 Your ability to demonstrate that you’re highly engaged in rectifying any problem is vital, especially if you face Institute Warning or Required Withdrawal and your advisor is called upon as your advocate.

 SELECTING YOUR ADVISOR

-Browse through the advisor profiles, reviewing the professors' areas of research, teaching interests, and other information.
+Browse through the advisor profiles, reviewing the professors' research areas, teaching interests, and other information.
 As we can't guarantee you will get your first choice, decide who will be your first, second, and third choice as a potential advisor.
 If you wish, you'll be able to change advisors in the future.
-(Students whose advisors are on sabbatical may be reassigned.)

 The next undergraduate advisor selection period begins in the summer of 2017.

 For more information about advising, please email academic programs administrator Marie Stuppard.